Watch our video on trading risk management.

-Hence the importance of risk management.
+Hence the importance of protecting your capital.
 You’re never going to make successful trades 100% of the time.
 Even the best traders in the world fail 30-40% of the time.

 The difference between new traders and seasoned traders is the ability to limit risk.
 When starting out, you soon learn that trading is emotional.

 If you let emotions rule your trading, you’re not going to last very long.

 What is risk management?
 It’s when a trader figures out the potential loss on a trade and then take action or sometimes inaction.
 If you learn that you have the ability to lose more than you’d make on a trade, you want to stay out.

 There’s no removing risk in trading.
 You’re always going to be taking risks no matter what.
 Limiting risk is the key to being successful.

 The stock market is a war between buyers and sellers.
 When you place a trade, you’re entering that battle.
 Hence trading risk management is a lot like plotting your strategy.